MichaelCurrin/badge-generator/docs/development/README.md

 ### Markdown to HTML

-To convert Markdown to rendered HTML, use [Markdown.vue](/src/components/Markdown.vue), which relies on MarkdownIt.
+To convert Markdown to rendered HTML, use [Markdown.vue](/src/components/Markdown.vue), which relies on `MarkdownIt`.

 The VueMarkdown package was used before for a component, but it has vulnerabilities and was not maintained.
 And a fork proved to be not so good.